 - Mental health and Substance Use Disorder (SUD) support

 If your doctor prescribes medication that you can't afford, there are patient assistance programs and discount programs at participating Maryland pharmacies.
 Learn about the medication discount programs available in Maryland.

 If you have a medical billing issue or can't afford your medical bill, local and national help is available for medical expenses.
 You may also qualify for free medical equipment like crutches, wheelchairs, or other available durable medical equipment.

 Your mental health is as important as your physical health, but getting an appointment for mental health support can be challenging.
 That's why 211 created 211 Health Check.
 It's a free and confidential check-in mental health support program that eases your mind of stress and worry while also providing resources and support.
 You'll talk with a caring and compassionate 211 specialist each week at a time that works for you.

 You can also get inpatient, outpatient, and counseling services from a behavioral health provider in Maryland.
 Some of these organizations may offer free or low-cost services.
-You can find free and low-cost mental health support by calling 211 or searching the state's most comprehensive behavioral health resource database, which is powered by 211.
+Searching the state's most comprehensive behavioral health resource database, which is powered by 211.